mozilla/cargo-vet/book/src/recording-audits.md

 ## `audits.toml`

-Listing a crate here means that the you've inspected it and determined it to be suitable for inclusion.
-The standard for suitability, and consequently the procedure for inspection, are ultimately up to you to determine.
-It is recommended that both be documented in a `Policy.md` file alongside `audits.toml` so that other individuals and organizations can understand the degree of rigor that was applied during the recorded audits.
+Listing a crate in `audits.toml` means that the you've inspected it and determined that it meets your criteria.
+Usually these will be the [default criteria](defining-criteria.md), but you can also specify that a given audit was performed against other criteria.

 For each crate in the audit list, the owner supplies a list of one or more absolute or relative versions.
 Specifying a `version` means that the owner has